MagicFishgit/floppyAI/README.md

 Requirements: Python3.8 at a minimum, pip3

 1. Clone the repo.
-2. Install libraries using pip listed in requirements.txt
+2. Install libraries using pip listed in requirements.txt by running `pip3 install -r requirements.txt`
 3. Run the program.

 Yep, thats it.